Dawn-LX/VidSGG-BIG/README.md

 # TODO
-the code is still being organizing ...
+the code is still being organized